erpware/ewapps_aws_rds/README.md

 # erpware

-ewapps_aws_rds is one of the tools, we are using within our company "erpware" (https://www.erpware.de (german) / https://www.erpware.co (english)).
+ewapps_aws_rds is one of the tools, we are using within our company "erpware" (https://www.erpware.co).
 Apps for Android (possible later for iOS).
 Most of our tools are freeware or waiting for a small donation.